-Good practice to enable condition handling to process unexpected errors

-- Use REXX provided functions and variables to identify and report on exceptions - CONDITION function returns information on the current condition - -Name and description of the current condition - -Indication of whether the condition was trapped by SIGNAL or CALL - -Status of the current trapped condition - · RC variable Return Code - -Contains the command return code for ERROR and FAILURE - -Contains the syntax error number for SYNTAX - SIGL variable line number of the clause that caused the condition - ERRORTEXT function returns REXX error message for a SYNTAX condition say ERRORTEXT(rc) - SOURCELINE function returns a line of source from the REXX exec say SOURCELINE(sig1)
+- Good practice to enable condition handling to process unexpected errors - Use REXX provided functions and variables to identify and report on exceptions - CONDITION function returns information on the current condition - Name and description of the current condition - Indication of whether the condition was trapped by SIGNAL or CALL - Status of the current trapped condition - RC variable return code - Contains the command return code for ERROR and FAILURE - Contains the syntax error number for SYNTAX - SIGL variable line number of the clause that caused the condition - ERRORTEXT function returns REXX error message for a SYNTAX condition say ERRORTEXT(rc) - SOURCELINE function returns a line of source from the REXX EXEC say SOURCELINE(sigl)

-- The Trace Facility provides powerful debugging capabilities - Display the results of expression evaluations - · Display the variable values - · Follow the execution path - Interactively pause execution and run REXX statements - Activated using the TRACE instruction and function - Syntax:
+Troubleshooting - Trace Facility

+Provides powerful debugging capabilities

+- Displays the results of expression evaluations - Displays the variable values - Follows the execution path - Interactively pauses execution and runs REXX statements - Activated using the TRACE instruction and function - Syntax:

-Troubleshooting - The Trace Facility. . .
+Troubleshooting - Trace Facility . . .